hkaramian/RobustVideoMatting-For-Nuke/README.md

 #### Method 2  :
-If you have your own python installed and you are familiar with installing packages,  install dependencies using "requirements_inference_Km.txt" file.
+If you have your own python installed and you are familiar with installing packages,  install dependencies.
 Then in dependencies tab of the gizmo, set python path to you custom python.

 ### Check Dependencies
 In Dependencies tab, click on "Check Dependencies" button to show your system configs.
 Compare it to the requirements.